laravel/spark-docs/installation.md

         }
     ],

-You should also add the following dependency to your `composer.json` file's `require` section:
+You should also add the following dependencies to your `composer.json` file's `require` section:

     "laravel/spark-aurelius": "~9.0",
+    "laravel/ui": "^2.0",

 Next, run the `composer update` command.
 You may be prompted for a GitHub token in order to install the private Spark repository.
 Composer will provide a link where you can create this token.
 Once the dependencies are installed, add the following service providers to your `app.php` configuration file: